Rayleigh Weir Stadium: Origins

 In 1947 the area chosen for a new stadium was a small village called Weir between the small market town of Rayleigh and the district of Thundersley which was largely rural.
-It would be situated just six miles from Southend on the south side of the Southend Arterial Road, this particular stretch of road is of historical importance to the motoring world as it was the first road to be built in Britain specifically for motor vehicles which opened on 25 March 1925.
+It would be situated just six miles from Southend on the south side of the Southend Arterial Road.
+Opened on 25 March 1925, this particular stretch of road is of historical importance to the motoring world as it was the first road to be built in Britain specifically for motor vehicles.
 The new stadium could be accessed via Claydons Lane or Rat Lane.

-The 1947 application by Francis McGreavey to the Benfleet Union was originally refused but later granted on appeal.
+The 1947 application by Francis Bernard McGreavey to the Benfleet Union was originally refused but later granted on appeal.
 McGreavey had made his fortune from building Morrison and Anderson shelters.
 The director of public prosecutions then took McGreavey (the builder and owner of the stadium) to court in 1949 because it was claimed that the application to construct the two grandstands had been approved in principle but later refused.
 However, the grandstands had been erected in-between which led to the prosecution.
 McGreavey argued that all material used was from government departments and the local authority had supported the application so he would appeal against the £2,000 fine issued.
 The appeal saw the fine reduced to £1,000.